LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Experimental Results

 \subsection{Comparison with Baselines}

 Figure \ref{figure:pareto} provides a comprehensive comparison between our proposed LiteStage and three baseline methods across the OBQA, CSQA, and StrategyQA datasets.
-Each method is evaluated by progressively increasing the number of skipped layers until its speedup saturates.
+The baseline methods are evaluated by progressively increasing the number of skipped layers until its speedup saturates.
 Our approach consistently outperforms the baselines, particularly in high-speedup ranges, clearly extending their performance boundaries.
 For example, in the OBQA results (Figure \ref{figure:pareto}(a)), the primary baseline AdaSkip maintains accuracy comparable to ours up to a speedup of 1.10$\times$.
-Beyond this point, however, its performance collapses to nearly 0\% accuracy, whereas our method remains robust, achieving a 1.32$\times$ speedup with 60.0\% accuracy.
+Beyond this point, however, its performance collapses to nearly 0\% accuracy, whereas our method remains robust, achieving a 1.49$\times$ speedup with 60.6\% accuracy.

-We highlight two key observations from these results: (1) how LiteStage mitigates severe accuracy degradation (0\% $\rightarrow$ 60\%) through its \textbf{Non-uniform Layer Budget}, and (2) how it extends the achievable latency limit (1.10$\times$ $\rightarrow$ 1.32$\times$) via \textbf{Generation Early Exit}.
+We highlight two key observations from these results: (1) how LiteStage mitigates severe accuracy degradation ($0\% {\rightarrow} 60\%$) via \textit{non-uniform layer budget}, and (2) extends the latency limit ($1.10\times {\rightarrow} 1.49\times$) through \textit{generation early exit}.